Treatment

 A doctor may recommend surgery to completely remove the tumor by making an incision and removing the affected tissue with a surgical tool.
 If the surgeon can’t remove all of the tumors, chemotherapy or radiation may be administered to kill the remaining tumor cells.

-There are a few ways a surgeon may choose to treat a mesothelioma patient such as Debulking, which is the reduction of as much of the bulk (volume) of a tumor without the intention of a complete eradication.
+There are a few ways a surgeon may choose to treat a mesothelioma patient, such as Debulking, which is the reduction of as much of the bulk (volume) of a tumor without the intention of completely eradication.
 If the patient has tumors on the lining of the lungs (pleural space), the doctor may choose a pleurectomy.
 When tumors develop in the lining of the abdomen (peritoneal area), then the surgeon may recommend a peritonectomy.
-When tumors are in the lining of the heart (pericardial), treatment options are severely limited due to the tumor’s sensitive location proximity to a major organ, but surgery can sometimes be applied.
+When tumors are in the lining of the heart (pericardial), treatment options are severely limited due to the tumor’s sensitive location and proximity to a major organ, but surgery can sometimes be applied.

 2) Chemotherapy Treatment for Mesothelioma